 This is why you should move quickly if your car has been repossessed.
 Speak with an experienced bankruptcy lawyer today to explore your options.

-Stop Auto Repossession by Contacting The Law Office of Rodney K. Okano
+Stop Auto Repossession by Contacting The Okano Injury Law

-If your vehicle has been taken by a repo agent in Las Vegas, Nevada, contact the Law Office of Rodney K. Okano immediately at (702) 566-3600, or contact us by using our contact form.
+If your vehicle has been taken by a repo agent in Las Vegas, Nevada, contact the Okano Injury Law immediately at (702) 566-3600, or contact us by using our contact form.
 The sooner we become involved the easier the process is for you and the more likely we can get the vehicle back for you.